Sc1borg/startup/notes.md

 ## HTTP

-Default ports: HTTP - 80, HTTPS - 443, SSH - 22 \n
+Default ports: HTTP - 80, HTTPS - 443, SSH - 22
-Status codes: 100 - incomplete, 200 - ok, 300 - redirect, 400 - client error, 500 - server error \n
+Status codes: 100 - incomplete, 200 - ok, 300 - redirect, 400 - client error, 500 - server error
 content-type(header): allows you to specify format of the data(plain text/html/json/xml/image)

 ### Cookies
 Secure cookie - Only sent to the server with an encrypted request over https.
-Can still be accessed by javascript if someone has the device \r\n http only - Cookies can't be accessed using javascript.
-It can only be accessed when it reaches the server (session cookies should be http only) \n
+Can still be accessed by javascript if someone has the device http only - Cookies can't be accessed using javascript.
+It can only be accessed when it reaches the server (session cookies should be http only)
-SameSite - Specifies whether cookies are sent with cross site requests ie to or from other sites 3 levels \n Strict - only sends cookies in response to requests from the cookie's origin Lax - sends cookies when someone navigates to the site as well as the strict cookies None - Just sends cookies - Secure must also be set.
+SameSite - Specifies whether cookies are sent with cross site requests ie to or from other sites 3 levels Strict - only sends cookies in response to requests from the cookie's origin Lax - sends cookies when someone navigates to the site as well as the strict cookies None - Just sends cookies - Secure must also be set.